isaldiviagonzatti/isaldiviagonzattiweb/content/anthology/on-aging.md

 authors:
 - Maya Angelou
 date: '2025-01-01'
-type: quote
+type: poem
 ---

 When you see me sitting quietly,
 Like a sack left on the shelf,
-Don't think | need your chattering.
+Don't think I need your chattering.
 I'm listening to myself.

 Hold!
 Stop!
 Don't pity me!